Diabetes can affect you from your head to your toes. Inadequately managed blood sugar can lead to a range of health issues over time.

-Neuropathy can affect your hands and feet, known as peripheral neuropathy.
-It can also affect the nerves that control organs in your body, which is called autonomic neuropathy.
+There are different kinds of diabetic neuropathy.
+If it affects your hands and feet, it’s called peripheral neuropathy.
+If it affects the nerves that control organs in your body, it’s called autonomic neuropathy.

-Depending on which nerves are affected, symptoms may include:
+Depending on what parts of the body are affected, symptoms may include:

 - numbness, tingling, or burning in your hands or feet